Invitation Letter

 Complete your application using this link

-- Please ensure all applications are filled out completely, correctly, and clearly.
+- Please ensure that all applications are completed accurately, clearly, and completely.

 - All fields must be completed, including correct teacher information.
 Email is our primary form of contact with teachers, so we need this information to be accurate.
-Please check with your teacher to make sure their information is correct.
+Please verify with your teacher to ensure their information is accurate.

 - Incomplete applications will not be accepted.